2008 United States presidential election in Indiana: By congressional district

-Although Barack Obama narrowly won the state and its 11 electoral votes, John McCain carried 6 out of 9 congressional districts in Indiana, including two held by Democrats.
+Although Barack Obama narrowly won the state and its 11 electoral votes, John McCain carried six of nine congressional districts in Indiana, including two held by Democrats.

 Electors

 Technically the voters of Indiana cast their ballots for electors: representatives to the Electoral College.
 Indiana is allocated 11 electors because it has 9 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 11 electors, who pledge to vote for their candidate and his or her running mate.
 Whoever wins a plurality of votes in the state is awarded all 11 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than his or her candidate is known as a faithless elector.

 The electors of each state and the District of Columbia met on December 15, 2008, to cast their votes for president and vice president.
 The Electoral College itself never meets as one body.
 Instead the electors from each state and the District of Columbia met in their respective capitols.

 The following were the members of the Electoral College from the state.
 All 11 were pledged to Barack Obama and Joe Biden: